-"So you've been stuck as a seven year old living in my house this whole time," Kogoro resists the urge to laugh at the irony, "but why have I heard the name Amano before?
-That sounds familiar."
+"You've been stuck as a seven year old living in my house this whole time," Kogoro resists the urge to laugh at the irony, "but why have I heard the name Miyano before?"

 Kogoro is less than surprised that a covert organization assassinated someone who stole from them, let alone made enemies in the process.
 Watching someone do the right thing and then die for it however is hard on even a seasoned veteran, let alone a kid like Kudou.

 "It's not your fault Bozu," Kogoro comments, "but why tell me now?"
 The kid sighs and finally drops onto the other couch.